LandSandBoat/lsb-wiki/Lua-Guide-and-Gotchas.md

 ```

 If returning a container from C++ into Lua, it will be treated as userdata, not a container.
 You cannot call `pairs(container)`.
 Instead you must call the convenience function: `container:pairs()`.
 Same for `ipairs`.

+In the interests of keeping the Lua layer consistent, it is preferable to create a table with `auto table = luautils::lua.create_table();`, populate it, and then return that to Lua.
+This allows you to continue using `pairs(container)`.

+**NOTE**: Creating a raw `sol::table` doesn't work.
+It appears as though the table type is some sort of voodoo with no inherent link to the Lua state, unless you create it that way.
+Use `lua.create_table()`!